IFMIF/caen_AD1725S/README.md

 ## Compiling

-The module itself is a standard areaDetector, please check the areaDetector module.
+The module itself is a standard areaDetector, please check the areaDetector documentation first to fully understand the process of building areaDetector.

 ### Prerequisites